VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

     return actions[chosen_action_index], prob
 ```

-## Simulation set up
+## Reinforcement learning simulation

-Now that we have done all of the setup work and know how to interface with VW, let's simulate the world of Tom and Anna.
-The scenario is they go to a website and are shown an article.
-Remember that the reward function allows us to define the worlds reaction to what VW recommends.
+Now that we have done all of the setup work and we know how to interface with Vowpal Wabbit let’s simulate the world of Tom and Anna.
+The scenario is as follows: Tom and Anna go to a website and are shown an article.
+Remember that the reward function allows us to define the real-world reaction to the content that Vowpal Wabbit recommends.

-We will choose between Tom and Anna uniformly at random and also choose their time of visit uniformly at random.
-You can think of this as us tossing a coin to choose between Tom and Anna (Anna if heads and Tom if tails) and another coin toss for choosing time of day.
+We choose between Tom and Anna uniformly at random and choose the time of day they visit the site uniformly at random.
+Think of this as flipping a coin to choose between Tom and Anna and flipping the coin again to choose the time of day.

 ```python
 users = ['Tom', 'Anna']